mortie23/fastapi-linear-model-demo/README.md

 ## To demonstrate model scoring hosted as API

 The reason for doing this is to create a very light weight and infrastructure free way to demonstrate calling a model inference API from a web front end.
-It doesn't have many things you would potentially need for a real life situation like:
+It doesn't have many things you would potentially need for a real-life situation like:

 - authentication
 - authorization